-As another disadvantage of ceramic brackets, their detachment from the teeth is harder and more difficult than metal brackets, because the ceramic brackets are more similar to the enamel and thus have a stronger bonding force.
+As another disadvantage of ceramic brackets, their detachment from the teeth is much harder and more difficult than metal brackets.
+This is because the ceramic brackets are more similar to the enamel and thus, have a stronger bonding force.
 The cost of ceramic orthodontics is relatively higher than that of conventional orthodontics, as more time and force are spent by the orthodontist for this type of brackets.

 Ceramic brackets FAQs

 Ceramic brackets are the best choice if you want your brackets to be subtle, elegant and low-key.
 They are often tooth-colored, white or clear.
 They are relatively less noticeable and usually invisible.

 2-How long is the length of treatment for ceramic brackets in comparison with metal brackets?

 Ceramic brackets take about 18 months to 30 months to straighten your teeth, in comparison to less time required for metal brackets.
 If ceramic brackets come into contact with the opposite tooth, it could wear off that tooth whereas, this is less probable with metal brackets.

 3-How durable are ceramic brackets in comparison with metal brackets?